 Besides that, the room was clean as a whistle.
 No dust, debris, or any type of nastiness to speak of.
-While the scuffs won’t deter me from staying there again, it seemed odd that they were so prevalent on nearly every hotel surface in a tower that has been open less than a year.
+While the scuffs won’t deter me from staying there again, it seemed odd that they were so prevalent on nearly every hotel surface in a tower that has been open for less than a year.

 Perhaps I just received an unlucky floor and room assignment?

-Our favorite aspect of the Superior Hotel Room at Downtown Grand was how quiet it was.
-If you’ve stayed on Fremont Street, you know how difficult it can be to find a hotel room that is sheltered from the live music, bucket drummers, and other ambient noise downtown.
+My favorite aspect of the Superior Hotel Room at Downtown Grand was how quiet it was.
+If you’ve stayed on Fremont Street, you know how difficult it can be to find a hotel room that is sheltered from live music, bucket drummers, and other ambient noise downtown.
 I couldn’t hear a peep from outside.